 No teacher may drop any student from a class roster.
 When a teacher decides that a student is not properly placed, the request for transfer must be made to the appropriate personnel and approved by the administrator.
-The transfer is not complete until it has been cleared through the guidance office and approved by the administration.

 FIELD TRIPS

 All field trips must adhere to School Board Policy.
 Field trips shall use school buses, regular or special- purpose school vehicles for transportation on field and other District-sponsored trips.
 Transportation for all field and other District-sponsored trips may be limited by the availability of vehicles, drivers, and scheduling and will not be available when needed for general school purposes.
 The transportation for all field and other District-sponsored trips is to be by vehicles owned or approved by the District and driven by approved drivers.
 Exceptions must have the approval of the Superintendent.
 The Superintendent is authorized to establish transportation costs for school related and non-school related field trips.
 The transportation costs shall be reviewed annually by the Superintendent.
 This and additional information can be found in the Hernando County Schools Transportation Department Field Trip Manual.